jscdev909/SpiteAndMalice/README.md

 Both players will require a mouse to move cards on the client while playing the game.

-The server component will require either a local host or cloud host (such as DigitalOcean) with a firewall configured to allow inbound IPv4 traffic on an ephemeral port between 32768 and 65535.
+The server component will require either a local host or dedicated server with a firewall configured to allow inbound IPv4 traffic on an ephemeral port between 32768 and 65535.
 This port will then be passed to the server script/executable on first run and stored in a config file.
 If running on a cloud host, a visible IPv4 address for the server will be required to play across the internet.